 You’ll fall in love with this cream cheese frosting recipe because:

-- Allergy-friendly: dairy-free, gluten-free, and can be paleo and soy-free depending on the cream cheese of choice
+Allergy-friendly: this cream cheese icing is dairy-free, gluten-free and can be paleo and soy-free depending on the cream cheese of choice.

 Ingredients You’ll Need